jaimeps/remote-sensing-aquaculture/README.md

 of northern Vietnam using multitemporal Landsat data* by Pham Thi Thanh Hien, Martin Béland, Ferdinand Bonn, Kalifa Goïta & Jean-Marie Dubois I did not replicate their approach but reading it was a good starting point.
-- *MSAN631-03 Geographic Information Systems - Course Notes* David S. Saah, PhD
+- *MSAN631-03 Geographic Information Systems - Course Notes* by David S. Saah, PhD
 - Google Earth Engine Docs